 The entire program consists of 36 credit hours, although some students will complete more than that, depending on their academic backgrounds.

-The program provides you with the opportunity to meet the 150-hour education requirement for licensure as a Certified Public Accountant in Michigan.
+The program prepares students for a professional career in public accounting and provides the opportunity to meet the 150-hour education requirement for licensure as a Certified Public Accountant in Michigan.

 Our program uses an interdisciplinary approach in which students learn the accounting, legal and public policy aspects of taxation.
 This helps students build a well-rounded knowledge base.

-The Joint JB/MBA program is for students interested in developing both business and legal acumen.
+The Joint J.D./M.B.A. program is for students interested in developing both business and legal acumen.